kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Instead, each decision should be traceable through explicit instructional evidence.

-Student evidence leads to instructional interpretation.
+Evidence State leads to instructional interpretation.

-Instructional interpretation identifies the current instructional situation.
+Instructional interpretation evaluates both Artifact Evidence and Observable Student Evidence to identify the current instructional situation.

 The instructional situation determines the appropriate instructional contract.